How to Create an Event Brochure?

 3. Gather relevant images or illustrations

-Based on the target market that you have identified and the type of brochure that you have decided, you can start looking for relevant graphical elements that you would like to add to the design.
+Based on the target market that you have identified and the type of creative brochure that you have decided, you can start looking for relevant graphical elements that you would like to add to the design.
 If you want, you can also search for brochure design ideas and inspiration to determine what elements would look good when used with a certain font, color, theme, or message.

 4. Start working on the event brochure's inner pages

 Start creating the design of the brochure's inner pages by putting together the elements that you have gathered earlier.
-Your content should start with a short introduction of the event, followed by relevant details describing the event, and then a simple list of who deserve to be acknowledged.
+Your content should start with a short introduction of the event, followed by relevant details describing the event, and then a simple list of who deserves to be acknowledged.
 Only if applicable, you may want to add a section that consists of statements or comments from people who are currently involved or have participated in past events.